boonkuaeb/sf4-reactjs/README.md

 If you are using PhpStorm you may install and enable the [Symfony Plugin](https://plugins.jetbrains.com/idea/plugin/7219-symfony-plugin) via the preferences which provides more auto-completion for Symfony projects.

+**Special Thanks**

+I very thank  Yomi for this [Build a real-time PWA with React - Medium Post](https://medium.com/front-end-hacking/build-a-realtime-pwa-with-react-99e7b0fd3270).
+That guided me to create this repository.